 In terms of bot mitigation, the strong security of a proprietary 3DS module secures fintechs from automated attacks.
-Meanwhile, the ability to accept and authenticate a variety of payment methods, including BNPL, makes Outseer a strong choice in particular for financial services where friction is a necessary part of the process.
+Meanwhile, the ability to accept and authenticate a variety of payment methods, including buy now pay later (BNPL), makes Outseer a strong choice, in particular for financial services where friction is a necessary part of the process.

-- Proprietary 3-D Secure: Uniquely, Outseer’s fraud stack includes their own multi-factor authentication applet for financial institutions.
+- Proprietary 3-D Secure: Uniquely, Outseer’s fraud stack includes its own multi-factor authentication applet for financial institutions.

 - Potential for CX friction: Outseer’s most secure bot mitigation ability tool puts traffic through 3DS, increasing CX friction.